 Tools for Teachers

-- Transparent Assignment Template for instructors
+- Transparent Assignment Design Template for Teachers

 - Checklist for Designing Transparent Assignments